saadkhan29/project-4/README.md

   - [Rails API Template](https://github.com/sei-eternity/rails-api-template) with [React Template](https://github.com/sei-eternity/react-template)
   - [Express API Template](https://github.com/sei-eternity/express-api-template) with [React Template](https://github.com/sei-eternity/react-template)
 - Be deployed on Heroku or anyother hosting service provider (if you want to).
-- **Create a `README.md` file that explains your app**.
+- **Create a `README.md` file that explains your app** (Dont forget to include project wireframes and user stories in readme file).

 ### Necessary Deliverables

-Projects are due **Thursday, 12/09 at 10am**!
+Projects are due **Thursday, 06th Feb, 2020 at 10am**!

-Submissions will be submitted by posting into slack
+Projects will be submitted by Google Sheet
 - a link to your deployed application
 - a link to your github repository

-The presentation must be a **5-10 minute presentation** in which you answer the following questions:
+The presentation must be a **10 minute presentation** in which you answer the following questions:
   - What is the application about?
   - What are the user stories for your application?
   - What API did you choose to use?